What Boomers Need to Understand About Aging and Providing Care

 Aging in place commonly involves seniors caring for seniors.

 Aging in place works as long as one partner remains able-bodied.
 Proactively preventing injury is an important component for that to continue.
+Mealtimes provide an opportunity to build up the self-worth of any aging parent.

 The care provided for one with mobility challenges often takes place “behind closed doors” (bedroom, bathroom, etc.) However, the dining room is a very public room in the house.
 Family members should strive to make that experience as dignified as possible.
+"I did not realize mealtime would become so challenging.”

 Whether it’s someone dealing with a loss of mobility or a family member providing care for a loved one, mealtimes often become the hardest part of the day.